Alialmanea/Neural-Networks/README.md

 With this method, the network is provided with inputs for which there is a known answer.
 This way the network can find out if it has made a correct guess.
 If it’s incorrect, the network can learn from its mistake and adjust its weights.
 The process is as follows:

-1.Provide the perceptron with inputs for which there is a known answer.
+> 1. Provide the perceptron with inputs for which there is a known answer.

-2.Ask the perceptron to guess an answer.
+> 2. Ask the perceptron to guess an answer.

-3.Compute the error.
+> 3. Compute the error.
 (Did it get the answer right or wrong?)

-4.Adjust all the weights according to the error.
+> 4. Adjust all the weights according to the error.

-5.Return to Step 1 and repeat!
+> 5. Return to Step 1 and repeat!

 Steps 1 through 4 can be packaged into a function.
 Before we can write the entire function, however, we need to examine Steps 3 and 4 in more detail.
 How do we define the perceptron’s error?
 And how should we adjust the weights according to this error?